Last Updated on March 19, 2022 by SDN Staff

 As an active member and advisor on the Student Doctor Network forums, I’ve received countless questions from medical students (and recent graduates) about jobs and opportunities in the non-clinical world of medicine.
-There are many medical students who are seriously asking themselves whether clinical medicine is really the “right fit” and they want to learn more about the various types of non-clinical opportunities available.
+Many medical students are seriously asking themselves whether clinical medicine is really the “right fit” and they want to learn more about the various types of non-clinical opportunities available.
 Some may choose radiology or pathology to avoid patient contact.
 Others pursue non-clinical jobs in healthcare industries that avoid the clinical setting completely.
 In this article, I will focus on opportunities in the world of medical writing.

 Why look at non-clinical opportunities?
 Some medical students were pressured into attending medical school.
 I personally know some who went to medical school because it was an expectation while they were growing up.
 Now, they’re looking for other opportunities because they never really wanted to pursue a medical career.

 Do you see yourself enjoying a lifelong career in medicine based on your unique strengths, talents, interests, and personal qualities?
 Some may feel like they’re stuck in medicine because they can’t imagine any other type of career.
 After all, where can you go to learn about non-clinical opportunities?
-Plus, if you have significant student loans, then you may feel like you have to find a high-paying job so you can make loan payments and still survive.
+Plus, if you have significant student loans, you may feel like you have to find a high-paying job to make loan payments and still survive.

 Additionally, academia tends to look down on non-clinical opportunities.
 When I was a medical student, one of our attending physicians left the world of academia to work for a pharmaceutical company.
 This individual was criticized by others for moving over to the “dark side.”
 You’ve probably heard that euphemism before, even if you’ve never watched Star Wars.